RuhlMirko/roadmap-projects/README.md

 # Projects from roadmap.sh

-This repository was made with the intent making websites in inspiration of [roadmap.sh projects](https://roadmap.sh/projects)
+This repository was made with the intent making websites in inspiration of [roadmap.sh projects](https://roadmap.sh/projects).
+Projects ideas come from the Frontend route Projects section.
+These range from simple Html static websites to dynamic content websites.
+The main page serves as an index to all the projects

-Projects made in inspiration of roadmap.sh projects
+The most common tools these websites use are:
+- Html
+- Css
+- JavaScript
+- Api calls
+- Dom manipulation
+- Event handling
+- Promises

 ## [Tooltip UI](https://roadmap.sh/projects/tooltip-ui)